Hurricane Preparedness Plans for Businesses

 Hurricane and Storm Preparedness

-You can’t control Mother Nature, but there are measures you can take to prepare for hurricanes and other severe storms, steps that can significantly reduce the physical and financial hit to your business.
+There are measures you can take to prepare your business properties for hurricanes and other severe storms that can bring high winds and catastrophic flooding.

 Know and Address Your Vulnerabilities

 Many business owners in the mid-Atlantic region who survived milder hurricanes failed to take the necessary precautions to protect their businesses from Sandy.
-It was a stark reminder that, despite the similar weather warnings, every major storm has a unique meteorological footprint that affects its ultimate impact on the population.
-Stay up to date on weather developments by tuning in to National Weather Service forecasts and your local radio and television stations.
+It was a stark reminder that, despite similar weather warnings, every major storm has a unique meteorological footprint that affects its ultimate impact.
+Stay updated on weather developments by tuning in to National Weather Service forecasts and your local radio and television stations.
 Most importantly, take weather warnings seriously and follow local officials’ evacuation advice.

 Create a Hurricane-Specific Emergency Response Plan

-Being prepared for the one-two punch of a wind and storm surge starts with keeping your employees’ safety top of mind.
-For many businesses, that means sending workers home before a storm hits.
+Your employees’ safety should be top of mind.
+Safety measures include sending workers home before a storm hits.
 For essential employees who must stay, take precautions to keep them safe from high winds and flooding.
 Assign emergency roles and responsibilities to specific employees and conduct regular hurricane response drills to avoid panic and chaos when a storm hits your area.
-Keep emergency supplies on hand, such as battery-operated lamps, battery-powered radios, non-perishable food items, bottled water and first aid supplies.
-Ensure you have an operational generator that is installed with flood heights in mind and properly maintained.
+Keep emergency supplies, such as battery-operated lamps, battery-powered radios, non-perishable food items, bottled water, and first aid supplies.
+Ensure you have an operational generator installed with flood heights in mind and properly maintained.

 Develop a Business Continuity Plan